 Supported Employment must be identified as an appropriate rehabilitation objective for the customer based on a comprehensive assessment that determines the customer's unique strengths, resources, priorities, concerns, abilities, capabilities, interests, and informed choice and is included in the customer's individualized plan for employment (IPE) or the trial work plan (TWP).
 Before a referral to a provider for SE services, the VR counselor must identify, address, and document medical, psychological, and/or physical barriers that could interfere with successful employment.

-To initiate SE services with a provider, the VR counselor completes VR1640, Referral for Supported Employment Services, and sends it to the provider.
-The VR counselor must indicate on the VR1640:
+To initiate SE services with a provider, the VR counselor completes all sections of the VR1640, Referral for Supported Employment Services, and sends it to the provider.

-the customer’s disability or disabilities;

-the customer’s contact information;

-the customer’s alternate contact information;

-the VR counselor and rehabilitation assistant (RA) contact information;

-the basis for determining the customer to have a most significant disability;

-the basis for determining that the customer will need Extended Services;

-all extended support providers the VR counselor has identified and that are listed on the customer’s IPE;

-the supporting documentation that is being included with the referral and with the VR1640; and

-areas of vocational interest for which the VR counselor is requesting that the provider observe the customer’s skills as part of completing the VR 1612, Supported Employment Assessment (SEA).

 When the customer is a Social Security beneficiary, the VR counselor must: